crowcoder/IGAS_Workshop/WorkshopFiles/content/exercise_5.md

 ![Step 1](./img/steps/step1.png)

-With any text editor, create a json file with a few settings.
+With any text editor, create a json file named `prod_appsettings.json` with a few settings.
 Paste the following if you like:

 ````json
 {